1. Our contract

 (b) https://www.ovoenergy.com/contact for all other customers; or

-(c) for more information on the options available to you, visit: http://www.ovoenergy.com/guides/energy-guides/energy-debt.html.
+(c) for more information on the options available to you, visit: https://www.boostpower.co.uk/help/topics/how-to-save-money/energy-debt.html (if you have a prepayment meter) or https://www.ovoenergy.com/guides/energy-guides/energy-debt.html (for all other customers).

-(f) We can charge you interest at 4% per year above the current Bank of England base rate, which will be charged on the overdue amount you owe until you pay the overdue amount plus interest.
+(f) we can charge you interest at 4% per year above the current Bank of England base rate, which will be charged on the overdue amount you owe until you pay the overdue amount plus interest; and

 12.2 Where we accept your request for a refund, you’ll usually get your refund within seven working days of your request being accepted, unless we’ve arranged something else with you.
 We’ll pay it into the bank account you use for your Direct Debit unless you ask us to pay it into another account.